cassiePython/NeRF-Art/README.md

 ## Running the Code

 ### Rendering
 Use following command for multiple views rendering, this should work for both NeuS and VolSDF.
 The results will be saved in the `./out` folder.
-Notice that, when rendering there must be corresponding scene data (imgs and cameras) under `./data` folder.
+Make sure that you have already downloaded and put the dataset (imgs and cameras) under `./data` folder before rendering.

 ```
 python render.py  --config ./configs/volsdf_fangzhou_vangogh.yaml \